scvadali/scvadali.github.io/_pages/career.md

 I worked in the Advanced Silicon Packaging team of GlobalFoundries to develop and model the following modules -

 **Projects:**
-1. An aperture coupled antenna design for 5G Antenna-in-Package systems operating at 28 GHz on **ANSYS HFSS**.
+1. An **aperture coupled antenna design** for **5G Antenna-in-Package system** operating at 28 GHz on **ANSYS HFSS**.
 The design of the slot/aperture was crucial along with the placement of the ground plane under the radiating patch.
 The build also involved multi-parameter optimization to minimize return loss (< -20 db) and achieve a gain (?).
-2. Electrical characterization of Deep Trench Capacitors used to decouple the power supply in the 32 nm node on **KLayout** and **ANSYS Q3D**.
+2. **Electrical characterization of Deep Trench Capacitors** used to decouple the power supply in the 32 nm node on **KLayout** and **ANSYS Q3D**.
 An RLC model was extracted and compared to back-of-envelope calculations as a preliminary check.
 GF's integration team would later used this model to evaluate their process understanding and performance objectives.
 3. AC/DC resistance evaluation of a test chip designed to study package-chip interactions on **ANSYS Q3D**.
 A via-chain structure was designed and simulated to act as a point-of-reference for studying process maturity.
-4. Characterization of insertion loss induced by a 100 micron Through-Silicon-Via in a test vehicle for 2.5 D/psuedo 3D packaging on **ANSYS HFSS** and **KLayout**.
+4. Characterization of **insertion loss induced by a 100 micron Through-Silicon-Via** in a test vehicle for 2.5 D/psuedo 3D packaging on **ANSYS HFSS** and **KLayout**.
 Once again, this modeling efforts were aimed to give an initial estimate to the integration team about the performance of their new packaging technology.

 ![isitfresh logo](/images/isitfresh.png)
 # is it fresh GmbH
 ### Antenna Design Intern | May 2018 - Jul 2018 and Jan 2019 - May 2019

+**is it fresh GmbH** works on smart tags that monitor food freshness through humidity and oxygen-levels which are read out using a NFC interface.

+I worked two stints in Germany - first, on a [DAAD-UGC Scholarship](https://www.daad.in/en/2021/06/30/daad-ugc-project-based-personnel-exchange-programme-ppp-2021/) in the summer after my Junior Year Undergrad, and second, as an Intern sponsored by the company to pursue my Bachelor's thesis with them.

+Work in a startup is always fun and dynamic.
+I was involved in many roles - from building SMD prototypes integrating the printed sensors with NFC circuitry to woodwork and glass cutting for building our own assembly line demo.
+This place solidified my passion in engineering and helped me decide my path ahead.

+**Projects:**
+1. Design and manufacture of non-standard sized NFC reader antennas to increase the read-out range without increasing the output power.
+2. Design, production and testing of high resistance thin-film Aluminium NFC tag antennas.

 <!---
 {% if author.googlescholar %}